 Call for proposals

-The Biaggi de Blasys award is attributed once a year to the author of the best doctoral thesis in Neuroscience defended at the Universities of Geneva or Lausanne, or the EPFL in the current year.
-Candidates obtained a PhD from:
+The Biaggi de Blasys award is attributed once a year to the author of the best doctoral thesis in Neuroscience defended at the Universities of Geneva or Lausanne, or the EPFL in a particular year.
+Currently, candidates can apply who obtained a PhD in 2015 from the following institutions:

-the Lemanic Neuroscience Doctoral Schoo (Universities of Lausanne and Geneva)
+the Lemanic Neuroscience Doctoral School (Universities of Lausanne and Geneva)

 the EPFL-EDNE program (including those from non-BMI labs)